 In Nigeria, most times, you could have 100 students per session (3 per week), which will translate to N240,000 per month.
 After all expenses, you can save the rest to set up your business or employ more hands.

 Set up a language course

 Do you know that bilingual students can turn their language skills into money?
 Yes, you got that right.
 Most especially language like French, Mandarin, and German is increasingly becoming high in demand.

 You would be surprised by the positive response you will get if you try this out.
 Why not start making money from something that probably seems completely natural to you?

 To go global, you can post your language skills on Fiverr and also set up a language class on Skype to enable you sell your services to people all around in the comfort of your room.

-Crowdfunding involves soliciting funds through donations from the general public, this is another source of capital for students who want to set up their business on campus.
+Crowdfunding involves soliciting funds through donations from the general public, this is another source of capital for students who want to set up their businesses on campus.

-Apart from schools loans for academic expenses, there are some countries where students can apply and get business loans..
+Apart from school loans for academic expenses, there are some countries where students can apply and get business loans..